shesek/spark-wallet/README.md

   ["*RPC Console*"](https://user-images.githubusercontent.com/877904/43122285-3854be8a-8f29-11e8-9329-d4c5c881c5e2.png),
   and display yaml dumps with additional information throughout the app.

+### Browser support

+Supported on recent desktop and mobile version of Chrome, Firefox and Safari.

+Requires iOS 11+ for WebRTC (used by the QR scanner), but works otherwise with iOS 9+.
+Chrome on iOS does not support WebRTC.

+Untested on IE.

 ## Progressive Web App

 You can install Spark as a [PWA](https://developer.mozilla.org/en-US/Apps/Progressive) to get a more native-app-like experience,